Peter, the owner and founder of Monta Vista Market asked if I could feature Bok Choy this week… and I replied with a resounding YES.

 Bok choy is one of my favorite veggies to braise because…

-• the stems are thick and even after being cooked it holds its shape and quite a bit of its crunchiness.
+• the stems and leaves hold its shape after cooking, and maintains quite a bit of its crunchiness.

-• AND the stems, once it releases its water, easily absorbs liquids, including other flavors that are in the dish.
+• AND the stems, after releasing its juices will easily absorb liquids, including other flavors that are in the braising liquid.

-• it inherently has an unami flavor (peppery and earthy tones) and so is a good choice for those of use who are avoiding black pepper, garlic, most onions and browned foods.
+• it inherently has an umami flavor (peppery and earthy tones) and so it is a good choice for those of us who are avoiding black pepper, garlic, most onions and browned foods.

-• lastly, I love’m raw, so I enjoy munching on’m while I’m prepping the dish.
+• lastly, I love’m raw, so I enjoy munching’m while I’m prepping the dish.

 • I’ll prolly think of more reasons and will write’m here for you when they come to me.